 Construction details of the elevated rail

-The gantry cranes will feed an automated carrier, which will drive along the existing elevated structure laying sections of deck onto the support piers.
-This kind of construction method, which will cause the least possible interruption to regular train operation, is being used for the first time in Victoria.
+The gantry cranes fed an automated carrier, which was driven along the existing elevated structure laying sections of deck onto the support piers.
+This kind of construction method, which causes the least possible interruption to regular train operation, was used for the first time in Victoria.